 The 23rd of June in Westland at 15:30 Honselersdijk, Trade Parc Westland, Schipluiden and enters the final destination, Maassluis, around 20:30- 22:00.

-The 4th of August starts again in Westland where they depart from Honselersdijk Trade Parc Westland at 11:00.
-They sail through Delft, Schipluiden and other small places before you arrive back at Honselersdijk Trade Parc Westland at 18:30.
+The 25th of June starts again in Westland where they depart from Honselersdijk Trade Parc Westland at 12:00.
+They sail through Naaldwijk, ‘s-Gavenzande, Poeldijk, Den Haag and Kwintsheul at 18:15.

 There’s no need to get any tickets for the floating corso of Westland.

 The three days have completely different routes from the each other.
 The areas are: Rijnmond, Westland and Delfland.
 Have a look at the routes of the Westland floating flower parade here.

 Lichtenvoorde is another beautiful flower parade that can be found in the Eastern part of The Netherlands.
 It’s together with the flower parade of Zundert one of The Netherlands most artistic flower parades.
 If you’re looking for things to do in Gelderland, then visiting Lichtenvoorde is always a great idea.
 The corso of Lichtenvoorde exists for a long time already and it originated from a fair that was always took place in the end of August.

 Even when Wilhelmina became Queen of The Netherlands, Lichtenvoorde already had a flower parade, back on the 6th of September in 1898.
 But it took this beautiful town in Gelderland until 1926 before the flower parade had a yearly return.

-This year, on Sunday the 13th of September 2020, Lichtenvoorde celebrates its 91st year jubileum.
+This year, on Sunday the 11th of September 2022, Lichtenvoorde celebrates more than 90 years.
 So be prepared to celebrate and see even more spectacular floats than before.

 On the 11th of September 2022 the flower parade of Lichtenvoorde starts at 14:00 from the Gert Reindersstraat.